viv1729/useful-scripts/README.md

 ## todo

  - Make .py version
- - Add more comments to code
+ - Add more comments to the code
  - Add scheduling
- - Add git push
+ - Add backup to git